maxjappert/mcts_carcassonne/README.md

 Epsilon-greedy uses a tree policy, whereby with a probability of epsilon (here epsilon is passed as the exploration term) a random move is chosen, otherwise the move with the highest approximated game theoretical value is chosen (this value corresponds to the UCT function with an exploration term of 0).

+### Decaying Epsilon-Greedy

+With decaying epsilon-greedy the value of epsilon is always 1/k for iteration k of the training process.
+Thereby the algorithm gets increasingly greedy during the training process, which corresponds to intuition.

 ### Heuristic Epsilon-Greedy MCTS